 The first time I demonstrate this kata I usually don’t show triangulation, and only do the four test cases listed in the problem description.
 That means I go straight to using the modulo operator when implementing the first test case.
 That keeps the demo shorter, and means you don’t need to explain triangulation as a concept.

 After a few minutes of discussion, ask a few pairs to report some of the benefits they thought of to the whole group.
+Write up what they say on a whiteboard or shared document.

 Demonstrate how to TDD this function, taking one example/test at a time.
 I often do the demo using cyber-dojo as a development environment, since it makes the TDD cycles visible.